-There are several things to setup on your Clock to ensure you get the most from your simulation.
+There are several things to setup on your clock to ensure you get the most from your simulation.
 The clock is integral to Discrete Event Simulation because it tells you the time in your model.

-To access your Clock Properties at any time, simply double click on the clock on the main simulation window, or right click and select ‘Clock Properties’.
+To access your Clock Properties, simply double click on the clock on the main simulation window, or right click and select ‘Clock Properties’.
 You can also access Clock Properties through the Data & Rules tab.

 You can choose whether you want to run for 1 day, 10 years, or somewhere in between.

 The next thing to set up is the type of time unit you want to use within your simulation.
 You can choose between seconds, minutes, hours, and days.

 All timing values in your simulation will follow the time unit you select.
 For example, if you choose ‘Hours’, all values must be entered in hours.

 For this reason, minutes is the most common time unit used in Simul8.
 It is much easier to enter a large number of minutes to equal a couple of hours (e.g. 240 minutes = 4 hours) than it is to work in hours and try to work out what 23 minutes equates to.

 Note that when changing the time unit, this will apply to all existing Objects.
 Therefore, an Activity’s Timing set to 10 minutes, will be set to 10 hours, if hours as selected as a time unit.